Weapons and dangerous driving charges after incident outside court

 Three people were arrested following a disorder incident involving two groups of people outside the Whakatāne District Court yesterday morning.

-Two men aged 18 and 26 were due to appear in the Whakatāne District Court at a later date on weapons and dangerous driving charges, police said in a statement.
+Two men aged 18 and 26 were due to appear in the Whakatāne District Court at a later date on weapons and dangerous driving charges.
+A youth was also apprehended, police said in a statement.

 A police spokeswoman said they could not say what weapons were used but confirmed it was a firearm.